Mold Removal in Ghent, WV West Virginia 25843

 Simple Indicators That You Might Have a Mold Problem

 2. Visible Microbial Growth.
-Dark splotches on the ceiling, walls flooring, or baseboards.
-Spots on the ceiling may indicate a leaking roof or a burst pipe or condensation in the ductwork.
-Dark patches or dark brown or black mold on the walls may indicate cracks or burst pipe in the wall.
-This may be an incipient leak, but the damage can only get worse.
+Dark splotches on the ceilings, walls, floors, or baseboards.
+Splotches across the ceiling may indicate a leaking roof, burst pipe, or condensation in the ductwork.
+Dark patches or the appearance of brown or black mold that are visible on the walls may indicate a cracked or burst pipe behind the wall.
+This may be an incipient leak, but the damage will only get worse.

-3. soft moist spots on the Floors, Walls or Ceiling.
-This may suggest that microbial growth may be present.
-Mold may not be visible yet but it may be behind the drywall or on the supporting studs, beneath the flooring or in the roof of your home.
+3. soft moist spots on the floors, walls or Ceiling.
+This could indicate that microbial growth is present.
+The mold may appear invisible right now however it may be hiding behind the drywall, on the support studs, underneath the flooring, or in the roof of your home.

-4. Inexplicable health issue.
-A constant cough, headache or nausea or feeling ill only when at home or in certain places.
-These persistent allergy-type symptoms may indicate mold may be present.
-The 4 groups most susceptible to the effects of mold are:
+4. Unexplained illness.
+A constant cough, headache and nausea or feeling ill only when at home or in certain places.
+The persistent symptoms of allergies may be a sign that mold may be present.
+The four groups that are most vulnerable to the effects of mold are:

 • Children